BandwidthOnDemand/nsi-requester/README.md

 Move your browser to [http://localhost:9000](http://localhost:9000).

 ## Running the app on Heroku
+[Heroku][heroku] is a cloud application platform that can be used to deploy a Play! application.

+### Using the SURFnet instance
 You can only do this if you got the privileges on [Heroku][heroku] for this app.
-Or you could create your own [Heroku][heroku] application.

 After you cloned this repository you need to run `heroku git:remote --app nsi-requester` to add the remote heroku git repo.
 The application on Heroku is configured by some env variables.
 You can list them by running `heroku config`.
 The vars override the properties in `application.properties` by setting them as system properties in the `Procfile`.

+Publishing a new version of the app is done by pushing to the heroku remote `git push heroku master`.

+### Create your own app on Heroku
+After you have cloned the repo.

+    heroku create --stack cedar
+    git push heroku master

 ## Pusher